run-z/run-z/README.md

 ### Task Attributes

 Task attributes are name/value pairs accepted by tasks.
-They can be passed to the tasks the same way as command line arguments like this:
+They can be passed to the tasks similarly to command line
+arguments:

 ```shell script
 run-z test/attribute=value       # Pass `attribute` with `value` to `test` prerequisite.